ChainAgnostic/CAIPs/CAIPs/caip-341.md

 ### Usage

-The `extensionId` target type is used to specify the extension ID of a browser extension wallet.
+The Extension ID target type is used to specify the extension ID of a browser extension wallet.
 This allows the dapp to establish a connection with the wallet using the `externally_connectable` API.
 The `externally_connectable` API documentation can be found [here](https://developer.chrome.com/docs/extensions/reference/manifest/externally-connectable).

 ```ts
 const walletData = {